China leftists urge parliament not to expel Bo Xilai

 The letter said there were still many doubts over the Heywood case, including how the defendants were allowed to defend themselves and the shortness of the two court cases.

-"Is this not a big joke we are playing on the world when we have been telling people left, right and center that we are a country with rule of law?"
+"Is this not a big joke we are playing on the world when we have been telling people left, right and centre that we are a country with rule of law?"

 "Red China", which has issued a torrent of commentary defending Bo, is blocked to the many Chinese users who do not know how to evade censorship barriers, and the letter is likely to fall on deaf ears in any case.

-Note: (This story corrected 13th paragraph to change length of meeting to four days, date of opening of meeting to Tuesday)